 Can You Get a Job in Switzerland If You Only Speak English?

 4. Learn the Basics of the Local Language

-If you want to stay in Switzerland for several years, it’s important to learn the basics of the local language.
+If you want to stay in Switzerland for several years, learn the basics of the local language.
 You can start for free with a language learning app, attend a group class, or take private lessons.
 Aim to spend 1-2 hours a week learning German, French, or Italian, and practice using your newly acquired vocabulary when you’re out and about.

 5. Use Language Learning as a Networking Strategy

 When you attend a local language class, you’ll meet other new expats.
 Interact with them, and ask them about their experiences.
-You might pick up tips about living in Switzerland, build up a social group, or even make valuable business connections.
+You might pick up tips about living in Switzerland, build up a social network, or even make valuable business connections.

+Can You Get a Job in Switzerland If You Only Speak English?